 Applicants will already be experts in providing community-based, person-centred support to people on low incomes.
 They will be looking for opportunities to enhance their employability or financial health offer so that digital skills are embedded more fully, or to extend their offer to new audiences, where they have a proven track record of embedding digital skills in their support.

 Dan Zinkin, Managing Director, Global Technology for Digital Investment Banking at J.P.
 Morgan, says:

 “Too many individuals, especially those from underrepresented and disadvantaged communities, lack access to the skills they need to be successful in a rapidly changing economy,” said Dan.
 “Building a skilled workforce and ensuring that everyone, regardless of background, has access to the support and training they need for in-demand jobs is critical to a more equitable future.
 JPMorgan Chase is proud to continue supporting the Good Things Foundation and the Power Up initiative, which has already had a significant impact on nearly 3,500 beneficiaries as they build essential digital skills for the jobs of tomorrow.”

-Helen Milner OBE, Good Things Foundation Chief Executive, says:
+Helen Milner OBE, Good Things Foundation Group Chief Executive, says: